adityasurana/How-to-build-humanoid-robot-Gyani2.0/README.md

 # Requirements :-
 Hardware used in the project is specified in 'hardware_requirement.docx' of this repository.

-Dependencies that should be installed on raspberry pi is listed in 'software_dependencies.docx'of this repository.
+Dependencies that should be installed on raspberry pi before starting is listed in 'software_dependencies.docx'of this repository.

+# Code Overview:-
+In this repository 'maincode.py' consist of the major processing.

+(1) Used google's Speech To Text converter to convert user queries into text from speech.
+(2) That text is then sended to Google's apiai(Dialogflow).